 Before your surgery

-One to two days prior to your scheduled surgery, we will call with your exact arrival time.
-At this time, you will receive instructions on what to do with your current medications and a specific time to stop eating and drinking.
+One to two days prior to your scheduled surgery date, we will call you with instructions on what time to arrive.
+If your surgery is scheduled on a Monday or a Tuesday, you will receive a call the Thursday before.
+At this time, you will also receive instructions on what to do with your current medications.
+We will also give you a specific time as to when you should stop eating or drinking.

 After your surgery

-If you experience an aching pain or pressure that is not relieved by over the counter pain relievers, please call our office.
-There is a Gailey Eye Clinic Physician on call 24 hours a day for any problems or concerns.
+If you experience an aching pain or pressure that is not relieved by Tylenol, please call our office.
+There is always a Gailey Eye Clinic Physician on call for 24 hours a day for any problems or concerns.